mono/website/docs/faq/aspnet.md

 XSP at this point only implements HTTP 1.0 with a few extensions (keep-alive is the most important one), but no work is currently underway to support HTTP 1.1 and it is also missing features like mime-type configuration and any other features that people expect from a web server.

-### Does mod_mono run on Windows?

-mod_mono at this point only runs on Unix systems.
-There is a patch (to be reviewed) that makes mod_mono compile work on the Windows version of Apache.

 ### How do I restart my Mono applications without restarting Apache?

 Enable the control panel in mod_mono, see [mod_mono's Control Panel section](/docs/web/mod_mono/#control-panel "Mod mono") for details on setting it up.